kianak2002/xv6-project-OS/README.md

 emulator.
 Both the GCC cross compiler and QEMU can be found on the 6.828 tools page. [more](https://pdos.csail.mit.edu/6.828/2012/xv6.html)

 ### Changes
-I implemented some new system calls.
+I implemented some new system calls. explanations are all [here](https://github.com/kianak2002/OS_xv6_project/blob/main/9831006_hw1_gozaresh.pdf)